rizqimtiaz/EcoOracle/README.md

 - A `Parcel` struct per token with packed dynamic state.
 - `updateCarbonState(...)` — only callable by the oracle.
 - `invalidate(...)` — burns all outstanding credits.
-- `transferCredits(...)` and `retireCredits(...)` — fungible credits attached to each token, retired credits flow into a global counter.

 `CarbonOracle.sol` is a whitelist-aggregator: only authorized DON nodes can co-sign a report, and `publishReport(...)` requires at least `minSigners`